Garden-of-Meteors/Garden-of-Meteors/README.md

 ㅤDream supporters and supporters of his weirdass group (Sapnap and George), especially George supporters.
 Yall chased a wonderful woman off the internet. ***FUCK OFF.***

+ㅤIskall supporters, honestly.
+Haven't seen you outside of youtube comments, but we don't want to. ***FUCK OFF.***

 ㅤactually use the r slur, especially directed at other people.
 We can kinda get it if you're calling yourself a (r word), but to others???
 That's still ableist!

 ㅤseriously ship RPF.
 Get the fuck out??
 GROSS.
-Even jokingly is on thin ice, that's still.. eugh..
+Even jokingly is on thin ice, that's still so... eugh....

 ## THIN ICE/IWC